Try for free

 2. A good design makes a product useful

-A good design prioritizes the usefulness of a product.
-A product is purchased for use and must meet psychological and functional standards.
+Good design prioritizes usefulness.
+A product must meet psychological and functional standards.
 This principle asserts that a product should have a specific function.
-Therefore, anything that limits its functionality should be eliminated.

-One might argue this rule helped set the precedent of what we know as usability with modern technology and interfaces.
+Some might argue this rule set the precedent of what we know as usability with modern technology and interfaces.

 3. A good design is aesthetically pleasing